 One of the best parts of a good holiday is the food, and no visit to any country would be complete without trying its traditional and iconic dishes.
 With Lithuania being part of the Baltic region in Europe, Lithuanian cuisine truly reflects its culture and suits its climate.
 The hearty grains and vegetables, coupled with dairy products are sure to keep you warm and toasty during your trip.
 While most Lithuanian food items tend to be on the heavier side, there are some exceptions.
 Do try their desserts, to end your meal with a bang.
 Need we say more?
-Check out 10 of our favourite Lithuanian traditional food.
+Check out some of our favourite traditional food in Lithuania you must try.

 Don’t forget to check out some affordable places to stay in Lithuania for your accommodation needs.